What is Cash on Hand?

 The only thing you should do is keep your bank accounts reconciled with your accounting software.
-Cash flow Frog regularly and automatically pulls data and keeps it up to date with from your accounting software.
+Cash flow Frog regularly and automatically pulls data and keeps it up to date from your accounting software.
 So as long as your bank accounts are reconciled, your Cash on Hand should be perfectly fine.

 How do my credit card balances affect my Cash on Hand?

-By default your credit cards' balances are not included in your Cash on Hand.
+By default, your credit cards' balances are not included in your Cash on Hand.
 This is the recommended setting.

 Credit card balances are deducted from your bank account when you pay the statements.
 Only then, they indirectly affect your Cash on Hand.

 You can select to include credit cards' balances in Cash on Hand and then every credit card charge will be deducted from your Cash On Hand immediately when it occurs as if it was a bank account, even if you haven't paid the statement yet.

 We recommend using the first (and default) option as it is easier to understand.